 This was an evening after a long day in Aug 2012.
 I was roaming in the Krakow’s old town area in Poland.
 One of those unstructured times during travels, where you aimlessly roam observing and absorbing in the place.
-We suddenly saw some old soldiers marching past in their full army get up and reaching what looked liked some kind of a memorial.
+We suddenly saw some old soldiers marching past in their full army get up and reaching what looked like some kind of a memorial.
 Curiously we followed them and requested our Polish guide to help us converse with these charming gentlemen.
-She graciously obliged and here we were talking to Mgr Wtodzimierz Wowa Brodecki, who was a young World War II soldier.
+She graciously obliged and here we were talking to Major Wlodzimierz Wowa Brodecki, who was a young World War II Soldier.

 This was one of the meetings that would always stay with me in my memory.

-Recommend you to read following Things to do in Krakow & Poland Tourist Attractions.
+Recommend you to read the following Things to do in Krakow & Poland Tourist Attractions.